spinnaker/spinnaker.io/content/en/docs/community/_index.md

 linkTitle: 'Community'
 weight: 7777
 description: >
-  The Spinnaker OSS project was started at Netflix.
+  The Spinnaker project was started at Netflix.
 Now, it thrives on the contributions of the broader DevOps community who have adopted it as their Continuous Delivery tool.
 ---

 ## Engage the community and get support

-Here are some ways to engage the Spinnaker community and find help&mdash;join us!
+Here are some ways to engage the Spinnaker community to find help or join us!

 ### [Slack](http://join.spinnaker.io)